mni: Code in the Wild

 Does their exist a physical source of information that is reliable and dense enough to store code?
 And can I produce it cheaply?
 Something that fits the bill almost as well as modern competitors is the humble QR code.

-mni
+link mni

 mni is a bitcode standard and a client designed for QR codes.
 Once scanned the bitcode will execute with zero network requests required. mni negates the issue of internet reliability and replaces it with the issue of physical reliability.